alexnimo/Nimo-Awesome_repo/Nimo-Awesome_repo.md

           <li>ssh-audit - a tool for ssh server & client configuration auditing: https://github.com/jtesta/ssh-audit</li>
           <li>IVRE - an open-source framework for network recon.
 It relies on open-source well-known tools (Nmap, Masscan, ZGrab2, ZDNS and Zeek (Bro)) to gather data (network intelligence), stores it in a database (MongoDB is the recommended backend), and provides tools to analyze it: https://ivre.rocks/</li>
           <li>pcf - Pentest Collaboration Framework - an opensource, cross-platform and portable toolkit for automating routine processes when carrying out various works for testing: https://gitlab.com/invuls/pentest-projects/pcf</li>
+          <li>Somnium - a script to test prevention and detection of network threats: https://github.com/asluppiter/Somnium</li>
             </span>
             </p3>
             </ul><br>